dumux/dumux/README.md

 __Running individual tests__

-Often it may be helpful to start with one of the tests when developing your own application on top of DuMu<sup>x</sup>.
 To find out how to build a test inspect the `CMakeLists.txt` file in the respective test folder.

 The `dumux_add_test`